 The Penn State Health Approach to Cardiology Care

 Penn State Health Milton S. Hershey Medical Center has provided compassionate, expert heart care to infants, children and adults in central Pennsylvania, with congenital heart disease since the hospital was founded in 1963.
-Our services have been based out of Penn State Children’s Hospital since construction was completed in 2012.
+Our services have been based out of Penn State Health Children’s Hospital since construction was completed in 2012.
 We serve our patients by reaching out to every corner of central Pennsylvania through a network of 13 clinics.

 Comprehensive Diagnosis and Treatment